GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex3_quality_filtering.md

 A more subtle consequence of this behaviour is the interplay between adapter removal and quality filtering.
 In the command above, we try to identify adapters **_before_** quality trimming.
 Why do you think this is?

+---

-#### Working with the ILLUMINACLIP command
+### *Optional:* Working with the ILLUMINACLIP command

-The format for the `ILLUMINACLIP` parameter can be quite confusing to work with.
-According to the `trimmomatic` [manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) the arguments specified refer to
+`Trimmomatic` also provides the `ILLUMINACLIP` command, which can be used to pass a *fastA* file of adapter and barcode sequences to be found and removed from your data.
+The format for the `ILLUMINACLIP` parameter can be quite confusing to work with and so we generally favour a `HEADCROP` where possitble.
+If you wish to work with the `ILLUMINACLIP` command, then you can see its use here in the `trimmomatic` [manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf).

 ```bash
 ILLUMINACLIP:iua.fna:1:25:7